thekpaul/Alpha/en/about.md

 <p><span class="image right"><img src="/images/profile.jpg" alt="" /></span>
-I am an undergraduate of the Department of Electric and Computer Engineering at Seoul Nat'l University and a hobbyist developer.
-I work with a handful of languages at a basic level, including LaTeX, C++, Python, and Kotlin.
-In recent weeks my interests have been focused on LaTeX and TikZ usage and Android App Development.</p>
+I am an undergraduate of the Department of Electric and Computer Engineering at Seoul Nat'l University, mainly interested in hardware design and system programming.
+I have been involved in several projects, including my graduation project concerning basic hardware design and optimisation of an SRCNN accelerator.
+I am also a hobbyist developer with experience in LaTeX, Python and HTML/CSS.</p>

 <hr class="major" />